feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * Genuine reactive discovery moments — at least two places where the speaker appears to realize something as they say it
 * Pace variation built into text itself through paragraph length and clause density
 * Context established before every specific detail — every term, jargon, proper noun, gaming term, industry structure, medical term explained before the detail depending on it
-* Personality moments distributed throughout at the ratio established in Step 3G — marked in the spoken starting points before prose generation begins
+* Personality moments distributed throughout at the ratio established in Step 3 A8 — marked in the spoken starting points table before prose generation begins
 * Fun techniques 1–7 distributed throughout — not concentrated at the end
 * Timeline accuracy — verified sequence of events stated correctly every time it appears
-* ** Self-narration present if documented as native in Step 3 — the speaker should sound like someone who found these things out, not someone presenting established facts**
+* **Self-narration present as documented in Step 3 A7 — the speaker should sound like someone who found these things out, not someone presenting established facts**
-* ** At least one extended analogy or impression running at the duration documented in Step 3I — if the creator's humor relies on analogy duration, cut nothing from it**
+* **At least one extended analogy or impression running at the full duration documented in Step 3 A9 Technique 2 — if the creator's humor relies on analogy duration, cut nothing from it.
+The length is the joke.**

 ---